-Dear Chairman Walden and Ranking Member Eshoo:
+Dear Chairman Rogers and Ranking Member Lowey:

-On behalf of the Internet Association, I submit this letter concerning your April 2, 2014, hearing on "Ensuring the Security, Stability, Resilience, and Freedom of the Global Internet."
+On behalf of the Internet Association, I submit this letter concerning your May 8, 2014 markup of the FY 2015 Commerce, Justice, and Science Appropriations Bill, specifically regarding the prevention of funds necessary for the NTIA to proceed with the transition.
 The Internet Association represents the world's leading Internet companies and their global community of users.
 We are dedicated to advancing public policy solutions to strengthen and protect Internet freedom, foster innovation and economic growth, and empower users.
-We appreciate the opportunity to share our thoughts on the future of Internet Governance and why we support the recent announcement regarding the National Telecommunications and Information Administration's (NTIA) oversight authority over important technical Internet functions
+We appreciate the opportunity to share our thoughts on the future of Internet Governance and why we support the recent announcement regarding the National Telecommunications and Information Administration's (NTIA) oversight authority over important technical Internet functions.